NCIP/gdc-docs/docs/Encyclopedia/ReadyForApproval/Cocleaning_Workflow.md

 ## Description ##

 Cocleaning is the process in which Whole Exome Sequencing alignments are optimized by comparing paired tumor/normal samples.
-The WXS BAM files that are downloadable from the GDC Portal have been co-cleaned after alignment [1].
+The WXS BAM files that are downloadable from the GDC Portal have been co-cleaned after alignment<sup>1</sup>.

 ## Overview ##